talktogproject/ethicsteacher/integrity-misconduct.md

 Serious research misconduct, such as data fabrication, may be clear-cut.
 However, many unacceptable research practices often fall into the grey area of questionable research practices (QRPs).
 Whereas a meta-analysis found that an estimated 2% of researchers admitted to engaging in serious research misconduct, [more than 30% have reported engaging in questionable research practices](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0005738).
 The numbers are greater when reporting on colleagues' misconduct (14%) or QRPs (over 70%).

-Some behaviours that autnsider to fall under questionable research practices are:
+Behaviours that have been classified by some authors [[1](https://link.springer.com/article/10.1007%252FPL00022268), [2](https://journals.sagepub.com/doi/full/10.1177/0956797611430953?casa_token=6ZCAk1BdpFQAAAAA%3AFMVg1J6IAA-PbzLzBwzLBc3-Xx4BH_uXxugsF5DNNSaQv8RA3lZJSIB1N3OzgRfxC3X2ZJ2MHPc)] under questionable research practices include:

-* Inflating one's research record by listing papers as 'inpress' when they have not yet been accepted in a journal
+* Inflating one's research record by listing papers as 'in press' when they have not yet been accepted in a journal
-* Honorary or ghost authorships
-*
+* Inaccurate research summaries in abstracts or inadequate reporting of research methods (e.g., failing to report all research conditions or study variables)
+* [p-hacking](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002106#sec001) or the selective reporting of variables, data points, or statistical analyses with significant results

+Research misconduct and questionable research practices [lead to a number of consequences](https://link.springer.com/article/10.1007%252FPL00022268); such as wasting research funding, decreasing the trustworthiness of research and researchers, and in the case of child research, perhaps misdirecting policy decisions and future public funding.

 ### NEXT: [When research goes global: On ethics dumping](integrity-global.md)
 ### [Click to view the Course Navigation page](toc.md)